AndreRudolph/impulsephp-doc/docs/components.md

 <h5><a id="server_synchronization">Server state</a></h5>

-Applying the server state is straight forward and we need to just implement the getServerData method.
+Applying the server state is straight forward and we need to just implement the <span class="code-hint">getServerData</span> method.

 <div class="code-header">
 	<div class="container-fluid">